 - Marina: A harbor for small boats

-- Pearl: For a precious baby
+- Pearl: A perfect name for a precious baby girl

 - Ridley: A small tropical sea turtle

-Ocean Names for Girls
+Ocean-Themed Names for Girls

 - Adira: Of Hebrew origin meaning majestic, strong, or noble